In 2011, Bundesliga strugglers Schalke upset all the odds to reach the semi-finals of the Champions League, where they faced Manchester United.

-We’ve looked back at the team who started the 2-1 second-leg victory over Inter to see what they’ve achieved since.
+Harking back to the glory days of 2011, we’ve looked back at the team that started the 2-1 second-leg victory over Inter to see what they’re up to nowadays.

 You might have heard of him.
 Just turned 24, Neuer was in his final season at Schalke.
-With Manchester United also lurking, he chose Bayern Munich, where he has gone on to establish himself as one of the best goalkeepers in the world.
+With Manchester United also lurking, he chose Bayern Munich, where he went on to establish himself as one of the best goalkeepers in the world.

 Uchida is apparently very popular in his homeland, where he earned the nickname “Japanese Beckham”.
 Such was his popularity that Schalke launched a website and Twitter account in Japanese.